 *they must not engage enemy “aircraft.”
 Eph 2.2 says that Satan is the prince of the power of the “air” so he has an air force, but so does God.
 Daniel 10 and Rev 12 describe some of these battles.
-These “air” battles are unseen, but affect ground “troops.”
+These “air” battles are unseen, but can affect ground “troops.”
 The spiritual sniper does not engage with these forces, just like a physical sniper would not shoot at a high altitude bomber.
 However, the spiritual sniper knows how to deal with enemy aircraft if they are forced to do so.
 Like Michael in Jude 9, they do not bring a railing accusation, but rebukes him in the name of the Lord.
 Most of the casting out of demons today is not biblical.
 The spiritual sniper cannot get caught up in that kind of sideshow.
 They are sent behind enemy lines at times and the Lord will keep the enemy “aircraft” off his back.

 *sometimes when the spiritual sniper delivers a clear word from the Lord to someone, it can cause total disruption in and around that person.
-That is ok, disruption has its purposes in the tactics of the Lord.
+That is not a problem, disruption has its purposes in the tactics of the Lord.